FloNeu/sass-icon-font-importer/README.md

     $ git clone https://github.com/FloNeu/sass-icon-font-importer.git

-  * Open the sass-file you want the mixings imported to and include the icon-font importers main-file.
+  * Open the sass-file( like app.scss or styles.scss ) you want the mixings imported to and include the icon-font importers main-file.

-    `@import "./path/to/mixingd/sass-icon-font-importer/iconFontImport";`
+    `@import "./path/to/mixing/sass-icon-font-importer/iconFontImporter";`

   * Then use this scss-snippet to call the mixing to create the the css needed for using the icon-fonts, according to your configuration.